-The report provides the first overview of Re-Value's plans for Communication, Dissemination and Exploitation (CDE) and provides the skeleton that partners and supporters of the project need to successfully share information on the partnership and its results.
+The report provides an update, mainly centred on measurable KPIs set in relation to the first 18 months of the project, of the first overview of Re-Value's plans for Communication, Dissemination and Exploitation (CDE) which was submitted in September of 2023.

-Re-Value will succeed with that by deploying an open, transparent and inclusive form of communication both in the nine cities that are part of the partnership and from the core "communication centre" driven by ICLEI Europe.
-In this report, we detail the main objectives (support the path to climate neutrality by increasing the emphasis on re-valuing what cities should do), the main tools we will use (partner channels, website, social media, a large variety of events etc) and explain different messages for our varied target audiences all encompassed under the overall message that "Through collaborative urban design and planning, Re-Value makes the urban transition to climate neutrality irresistible".
+As such, it keeps word-to-word its focus on how Re-Value will succeed with its plan by deploying an open, transparent and inclusive form of communication both in the nine cities that are part of the partnership and from the core "communication centre" driven by ICLEI Europe.
+The report therefore keeps the main objective (support the path to climate neutrality by increasing the emphasis on re-valuing what cities should do), tools and responsibilities by partners, but provide a brief look back and clear path to increased impact going forward through the key message that "Through collaborative urban design and planning, Re-Value makes the urban transition to climate neutrality irresistible".

-This report also highlights the key plans for the coming years and what key steps especially the cross-European partners can take to ensure we deliver to the wider sphere of passionate Europeans working towards a more sustainable continent.
-However, It does not provide detailed planning for everything we will do as a consortium in the next three years, and it does not attempt to do so.

-An additional brief document will be published, compiling what Communication, Dissemination and Exploitation is planned in each of the nine Re-Value cities.
-The overall plans presented in this report will be updated in April 2024, concretising actions following the first activities and lessons learned from Re-Value's work.
+This report also benefits from a more mature project, by providing a clearer timeline of activities and the key plans for the coming years and what key steps especially the cross-European partners can take to ensure Re-Value delivers to the wider sphere of passionate Europeans working towards a more sustainable continent.
+Unlike the first version, this report aims to provide detailed planning for many of the activities Re-Value partners will do as a consortium in the next three years.
+This plan is not focused on the specific activities planned in each of the nine Re-Value cities as that is the topic of other reports (Deliverable 8.3 and the future Deliverable 8.7).
+The plans in this report will be updated in Deliverable 8.8 in M34.